Two Methods to Install MariaDB on Debian 12, 11 or 10

 You can use --force if you still want to run mysql_upgrade

 It indicates that the upgrade tool has already done its job for the mentioned version.
-But even if you haven’t executed an upgrade recently, running this tool is still a wise decision.
+But running this tool is still wise even if you haven’t recently executed an upgrade.
 It meticulously lists and updates tables to ensure they remain compatible with the current MariaDB installation.

-There might be circumstances where you wish to uninstall MariaDB from your Debian system.
-If that’s your chosen course, it’s essential to do so cleanly to prevent lingering files or configurations.
+Under certain circumstances, you might wish to uninstall MariaDB from your Debian system.
+If that’s your choice, it’s essential to do so cleanly to prevent lingering files or configurations.

 Start by removing the core MariaDB components: